 Finance, like any other industry, has its own language.
 By mastering the terms specific to lending, you will have a competitive advantage when it comes to preparing an attractive proposal that will maximize your chances of successfully financing your small business.

-To discover more resources to boost your small business, visit our entire library of financial education topics at: https://bankofbozeman.everfi-next.net/.
+To discover more resources to boost your small business loan, visit our entire library of financial education topics at: https://bankofbozeman.everfi-next.net/.

 This article was developed as part of Bank of Bozeman’s partnership with EVERFI, Inc.